emqx/emqx-docs/en_US/data-integration/syskeeper.md

 {% endemqxce %}

 Nari SysKeeper 2000 is a network physical isolation device.
 As a security management system, it is widely used in various industries, especially in fields requiring high-level security measures such as critical infrastructure and enterprise IT systems.
-EMQX supports the data integration with SysKeeper to leverage both EMQX's exceptional real-time data ingestion capabilities and SysKeeper's specialized security features.
-Through the data integration, a single-directional flow of MQTT messages can pass through from Security Zone I-II, which represents more secure, controlled areas within the SysKeeper to Security Zone III, which is a less restrictive area that serves as a bridge between public-facing services and the more secure internal zones.
+EMQX supports data bridges between EMQX clusters deployed in different production zones.
+Production zones are divided into three security levels: I-III, where Security Zone I-II represents more secure, controlled areas, and Security Zone III is a less restrictive area, acting as a bridge between public-facing services and more secure internal areas.
+Typically, Security Zones I-II and III are isolated from each other.
+Through data bridging, MQTT messages can passthrough the one-way SysKeeper network gate between Security Zones I-II and III, bridging with another EMQX cluster in a different security zone.

 This page provides a comprehensive introduction to the data integration between EMQX and Nari SysKeeper with practical instructions on creating and validating the data integration.

 ## How It Works

-The Nari SysKeeper data integration is an out-of-the-box feature in EMQX designed to combine the MQTT's real-time data capturing and transmission capabilities with SysKeeper's powerful security capabilities.
-With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX to SysKeeper for passthrough, eliminating the need for complex coding.
+The Nari SysKeeper data bridge is an out-of-the-box feature in EMQX, combining MQTT's real-time data capture and bridging capabilities with SysKeeper's powerful security isolation abilities.
+Through the built-in [rule engine](./rules.md) component, the integration simplifies the process of EMQX bridging through SysKeeper, eliminating the need for complex coding.

-The diagram below illustrates a typical architecture of data integration between EMQX and SysKeeper. <!-- This image needs to be modified to be SysKeeper specific-->
+The diagram below illustrates a typical architecture of the data bridge between EMQX and SysKeeper.

 <img src="./assets/syskeeper_bridge_architecture.png" alt="syskeeper_bridge_architecture" style="zoom:67%;" />

-The workflow of the data integration is as follows:
+The passthrough operation can be seen as a single-directional data bridge between two EMQX clusters deployed in Security Zone I-II and Security Zone III, with the following workflow:

+1. **Create SysKeeper Proxy**: A SysKeeper Proxy needs to be created on EMQX in Security Zone III.
+The SysKeeper Proxy will start a special TCP listener to receive messages from the SysKeeper Forwarder.
-1. **Message publication and reception**: Devices, whether they are part of connected vehicles, IIoT systems, or energy management platforms, establish successful connections to EMQX through the MQTT protocol and send messages via MQTT based on their operational states, readings, or triggered events.
-When EMQX receives these messages, it initiates the matching process within its rules engine.
+2. **Message Publication and Reception**: Various devices in the power system connect directly to EMQX or through gateways (such as [NeuronEX](https://www.emqx.com/en/products/neuronex)) converting to MQTT protocol to successfully connect to EMQX.
+They send messages via MQTT based on their operational status, readings, or triggered events.
+When EMQX receives these messages, it initiates the matching process within its rule engine.
-2. **Message data processing**: When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX.
-The rule, based on predefined criteria, determines which messages need to be routed to SysKeeper.
-Payload transformations are applied if specified in the rule, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
+3. **Message Data Processing**: When a message arrives, it passes through the rule engine and is processed by the rules defined in EMQX.
+The rules determine which messages need to be bridged through SysKeeper to another EMQX cluster based on predefined criteria.
+If the rules specify data processing operations, these are applied, such as converting data formats, filtering out specific information, or enriching the message with additional context.
-4. **Data ingestion to SysKeeper and buffering**: Once the rule engine identifies a message for SysKeeper, it triggers an action of forwarding the messages through the configured SysKeeper Forwarder Sink.
-With the help of the SysKeeper Forwarder Connector, the SysKeeper Proxy in Security Zone III receives the connection, and messages are ingested into Security Zone III.
-EMQX provides an in-memory message buffer to prevent data loss when Security Zone III is unavailable.
+4. **Forwarding Through SysKeeper Forwarder**: The results from the rules are sent through the SysKeeper Forwarder, passing through the SysKeeper isolation device, to the SysKeeper Proxy created in EMQX in Security Zone III, thereby ingesting the messages into Security Zone III.
+When the SysKeeper Proxy is unavailable, EMQX provides an in-memory message buffer to prevent data loss.
 Data is temporarily held in the buffer and may be offloaded to disk to prevent memory overload.
-Note that data is not preserved if the data integration or the EMQX node is restarted.
+Note that data will not be preserved if the data integration or the EMQX node is restarted.
-5. **Data Utilization**: In Security Zone III, the MQTT messages will be republished as their origin form, and businesses can harness its querying power for various use cases.
+5. **Data Utilization**: In Security Zone III, the MQTT messages will be republished in their original form, and businesses can use the rule engine and data integration for further processing.

-## Features and Benefits

-The data integration with SysKeeper offers a range of features and benefits tailored to ensure effective data handling and storage:

-- **Real-time Data Streaming**: EMQX is built for handling real-time data streams, ensuring efficient and reliable data transmission from source systems to SysKeeper.
-It enables organizations to capture and analyze data in real-time, making it ideal for use cases requiring immediate insights and actions.

-- **Flexible Data Transformation**: EMQX provides a powerful SQL-based Rule Engine, allowing organizations to pre-process data before passing through it.
-It supports various data transformation mechanisms, such as filtering, routing, aggregation, and enrichment, enabling organizations to shape the data according to their needs.

-- **Scalability and High Throughput**: EMQX is architected for horizontal scalability, effortlessly managing the surging message traffic generated by an ever-expanding fleet of IoT devices.
-This solution effortlessly adapts to expanding data volumes and supports high-concurrency access.
-As a result, IoT time-series workloads can effortlessly manage the increasing requirements of data ingestion, storage, and processing as IoT deployments scale to unprecedented levels.

 ## Before You Start

-This section describes the preparations you must complete before creating the Nari SysKeeper data integration in the EMQX Dashboard.
+This section describes the preparations you must complete before creating the Nari SysKeeper data bridge in the Dashboard.

 ### Prerequisites